A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Performance of the algorithms

 \section{Performance of the algorithms}

-In this section we will make a preliminary study of the performance of the {\it NLSDIF} algorithm and some considerations about the theoretical questions still unanswered as well as possible improvements and extensions of the developed algorithms.
+In this section we make a preliminary study of the performance of the {\it NLS} and {\it PLDIF} algorithms and some considerations about the theoretical questions still unanswered as well as possible improvements and extensions of the developed algorithms.